-- Each input has a label. - Required fields are marked with a red asterisk. - Input fields may be repeatable so that they can have multiple values.
+- Each input has a label. - Each input can have an optional help text. - Required fields are marked with a red asterisk. - Input fields may be repeatable so that they can have multiple values.
 Repeatable inputs will have an Add button below the field.